Other Names: Susan Boone

 Boone initially called this portrait series Women of Substance.
 Her process to prepare for the painting of the portraits was intensive – immersing herself deeply in the subjects’ work environments and areas of specialization.
 She would also photograph and converse with her subjects while painting their portraits.
 In this way, she gained the friendship of many of the women she painted.

-Sue Boone’s work has been exhibited across Canada, including being showcased in London, Toronto (including both cities’ location of Nancy Poole’s gallery); The Robert McLaughlin Gallery, Oshawa, Ontario; the Benmillar Inn, Benmillar Ontario; an exhibition in Niagara on the Lake, Ontario, in celebration of the opening of a musical at the Shaw festival; and the Mt.
+Sue Boone’s work has been exhibited across Canada, including being showcased in London, Toronto (including both cities’ locations of Nancy Poole’s gallery); The Robert McLaughlin Gallery, Oshawa, Ontario; the Benmillar Inn, Benmillar Ontario; an exhibition in Niagara on the Lake, Ontario, in celebration of the opening of a musical at the Shaw festival; and the Mt.
 St. Vincent University Art Gallery, Halifax, Nova Scotia.

 Sue Boone’s 1994 portrait of Claude M. V. Pensa (the Chair of Western University’s Board of Governors, 1991 to 1993), was the first portrait by a woman artist to be displayed in Western University’s Great Hall.